Police detain participants in Russian opposition forum

-MOSCOW (AP) - Russian police on Saturday detained about 150 participants of a forum of independent members of municipal councils, an action that comes amid the authorities’ multi-pronged crackdown on dissent.
+MOSCOW (AP) - Russian police on Saturday detained more than 170 participants of a forum of independent members of municipal councils, an action that comes amid the authorities’ multi-pronged crackdown on dissent.

 Police showed up at the gathering in Moscow shortly after it opened, saying that all those present will be detained for taking part in an event organized by an “undesirable” organization.
 A police officer leading the raid said the detainees will be taken down to police precincts and charged with administrative violations.

-OVD-Info, an independent group monitoring arrests and political repression, said that more than 150 participants in the forum were detained.
+OVD-Info, an independent group monitoring arrests and political repression, said that more than 170 participants in the forum were detained.
+Among them were Ilya Yashin, an opposition politician who leads one of Moscow’s municipal districts; former mayor of Yekaterinburg Yevgeny Roizman; and Moscow’s municipal council member Yulia Galyamina.

+“Their goal was to scare people away from engaging in politics,” Andrei Pivovarov, a politician who helped organize the forum, said in a video from a police van.

-The gathering was organized by the United Democrats, a group led by politician Andrei Pivovarov.
-He also played a leading role in Open Russia, a group funded by self-exiled Russian tycoon Mikhail Khodorkovsky.
+Pivovarov has played a leading role in Open Russia, a group funded by self-exiled Russian tycoon Mikhail Khodorkovsky.
 Khodorkovsky moved to London after spending 10 years in prison in Russia on charges widely seen as political revenge for challenging President Vladimir Putin’s rule.

 A 2015 law introduced criminal punishment for membership in “undesirable” organizations.
 The government has used the law to ban about 30 groups, including Open Russia.